snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

 1. Adding more SDKs for other languages popular for data analytics and engineering, including Python, Node.js (for AWS Lambda) and Java
 2. Adding additional event transformers to the Scala Analytics SDK - please let us know any suggestions!
-3. We are planning on "dogfooding" the Scala Analytics SDK by starting to use it in standard Snowplow components, such as our Kinesis Elasticsearch Sink ([#xxx] [issue-xxx])
+3. We are planning on "dogfooding" the Scala Analytics SDK by starting to use it in standard Snowplow components, such as our Kinesis Elasticsearch Sink ([#2553] [issue-2553])

 If you would like to help out, please get in touch!
 In particular, we'd love to get contributions to the official Python or Node.js Analytics SDKs.